sintijab/ambisonics/README.md

 # Syntia's stereograph

-Syntia's framework for live performaces, ambisonic visualizer on canvas with video controller, sound media recorder, available for audio recognition and list of recommendations.
+Syntia's audio framework for live performaces, ambisonic visualizer on canvas with video controller, sound media recorder, available for audio recognition and list of recommendations.

 ## Project Structure